yalavrinenko/lammps/doc/src/pair_awpmd.rst

 Here :math:`\mathbf{N}` is the norm-matrix, relating the generalized velocities and forces.

 In the WPMD/MC method the discretized version of the above equations is solved dynamically or by Monte-Carlo sampling.
-The Hamiltonian of the many electron system interacting with ions reads:
+The Hamiltonian of the many-electron system interacting with ions reads:

 .. math::